UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Policy.md

 To promote fair and equitable access to Ursa Major services for all researchers, the following resource allocation approach has been established.
 This approach outlines the process of resource allocation, ensuring that the available resources are distributed fairly among the researchers while taking into account the specific needs and requirements of each project.

+In our commitment to fostering an environment of research excellence and innovation at UCR, we've developed a strategic framework for the allocation of Ursa Major services.
+This framework is designed to ensure all researchers have equitable access to advanced cloud resources, aligning with our broader objectives of enhancing research capabilities and securing more grant funding.
+By prioritizing projects that demonstrate significant potential for academic and societal impact, and showcasing the transformative applications of cloud technology, we aim to optimize the distribution of resources across the research community.

+This approach ensures that resources are not only allocated fairly but also used to drive forward the most impactful research projects.
+By doing so, we aim to not only advance UCR's research agenda but also attract significant grant funding.
+This, in turn, bolsters our campus's research infrastructure, attracts top-tier talent, and ultimately, enhances the prestige and competitiveness of UCR within the academic community.

+* Tiered resource allocation:
+    * Tiered allocation system based on factors such as project maturity, cloud experience, project timing, or project funding.
+Allocating more resources to time bound and/or high value resource needs.
+While still providing some access to resources for long running, exploratory or early-stage projects.
+    * Allow researchers to request an allocation for GCP resources for specific periods of time, ensuring that resources are available when needed and reducing the risk of resource contention among researchers.
 * Prioritize projects based on research impact
-    * Allocate resources to projects with high potential for academic or societal impact, such as research addressing pressing global challenges, innovative research projects, or those with strong potential for future funding or partnerships.
+    * Allocate resources to projects with high potential impact, innovative research projects, or those with strong potential for future funding.
-* Set a maximum daily budget or quota per researcher/project:
+* Set maximum running resource quotas per allocation:
     * This can vary among projects, and would be based on requested resources, such as compute, storage, etc.
 * Monitor resource usage and adjust allocations:
-    * Regularly monitor the usage of GCP resources by researchers to identify inefficiencies, unused allocations, or bottlenecks.
+    * Regularly monitor the usage of GCP resources by RC Team and researchers themselves to identify inefficiencies, unused allocations, or bottlenecks.
 Adjust the allocations based on actual usage patterns to optimize the utilization of the budget.
     * This may involve reconfiguring resources in use to better fit the performance needs of the project, which may require short maintenance windows where running jobs, simulations, etc may need to be stopped to make the requisite changes.
-* Tiered resource allocation:
-    * Tiered allocation system based on factors such as project maturity, cloud experience, project timing, or project funding.
-Allocate more resources to time bound and/or high value resource needs.
-While still providing access to resources for long running, exploratory or early-stage projects.
-* Implement a resource reservation system:
-    * Allow researchers to reserve GCP resources for specific periods of time, ensuring that resources are available when needed and reducing the risk of resource contention among researchers.
-* Allocate resources based on grant matching:
-    * Allocate GCP resources to projects that have secured external funding with the stipulation that the funding body matches the GCP resource allocation.
-This can help to maximize the return on investment and distribute resources effectively.
 * Continuously evaluate and optimize allocations:
     * Regularly review the effectiveness of the allocation strategy and make adjustments as necessary to ensure optimal use of the GCP Subscription.